NourDjihan/SomeDesignPatterns/DesignPatterns.md

 MyClass >> doAnotherThing:
   define the method behavior.
 ```
-Therefore, the templateMethod is not to be redefined but the behavior inside can be adapted.
+Therefore, the templateMethod is not to be redefined but the behavior inside can be adapted. methods #doSomething and #doAnotheThing can be a template, concreate, abstract or hook.
 In a class or an abstract class, there is a method (template, concreate, abstract or hook) that defines the general behavior of the subclasses.
 The details behavior is or not to be specified by the subclasses.